borti4938/n64rgb_flex/README.md

 #### RGB cables:

-- If you buy an RGB cable, buy a typical RGB cable for a NTSC SNES with sync on luma (MultiAV pin 7) or sync on csync (MultiAV pin 3).
+- If you buy an RGB cable,
+  - NTSC: buy a typical RGB cable for a NTSC SNES with sync on luma (MultiAV pin 7) or sync on csync (MultiAV pin 3).
+  - PAL: buy a typical RGB cable for a PAL SNES with sync on luma (MultiAV pin 7).
+You can modify the cable to use sync on csync (MultiAV pin 3).
 - If you bought a raw csync cable and if you use the 75ohm output, please ensure to set J31 correctly

-#### PAL RGB cables (SNES PAL):

-PAL RGB cable, i.e. a cable with additional 75ohm resistors to GND, are only supported if RN16 is a 39ohm resistor array.
-Or you solder a second 75ohm resistor array on top of the existing one.